MK8404/Packing-Algorithm/README.md

 # **Supplementary Code for "Structural packing, factorization, and efficient inversion of sparse positive definite matrices"** by Kos, M., Podgorski, K., Wu, H.

-This repository contains R scripts that serve as a supplement to the article **"DStructural packing, factorization, and efficient inversion of sparse positive definite matrices"**.
+This repository contains R scripts that serve as a supplement to the article **"Structural packing, factorization, and efficient inversion of sparse positive definite matrices"**.
 The provided code enables reproduction of the simulation and computational results presented in the section dedicated to the **packing algorithm**.

 ## **Repository Contents**